 - Students will complete and submit all required clerkship projects and activities by the stated deadline.
 Any assignment submitted late, or which requires remediation will result in the assignment of an initial grade of IR (Incomplete Remediation) until remediation has been completed.
 Failure to remediate leads to failure of the course. - 2.
-Satisfactory clinical performance and active participation in weekly didactic sessions are required to pass the course. (pass/fail) - 3.
-Satisfactory and accurate ETS documentation of at least 20 patient encounters in the outpatient setting by the end of the clinical portion of the course.
-This should include one patient at minimum, seen more than once, during the course. (pass/fail) - 4.
-Satisfactory and timely submission/upload and documentation of the required live Continuing Medical Education (CME) sessions in Student Academics. (pass/fail) - 5.
-Satisfactory and timely submission/upload of all PACE assignments in Student Academics. (pass/fail) - 6.
-Satisfactory and timely submission/upload of the Dear Doctor Letter assignment in Student Academics. (pass/fail) - 7.
-Satisfactory and timely submission/upload of the Pathography essay in Student Academics. (pass/fail) - 8.
-Satisfactory and timely submission/upload of the Quality Improvement (QI) Project in Student Academics. (pass/fail)
+Satisfactory clinical performance and active participation in weekly didactic sessions (pass/fail) - 3.
+Satisfactory and accurate documentation in ETS of at least 20 patient encounters in the outpatient setting at the perform level of participation, including at least one (1) patient seen in continuity e.g. not a first-time patient (pass/fail) - 4.
+Satisfactory and timely submission/upload of required assignment #1 IHI QI Module Certificates in Student Academics "Project Documents" (pass/fail) - 5.
+Satisfactory and timely submission/upload of required assignment #2 Continuing Medical Education (CME) live sessions in Student Academics "Project Documents" (pass/fail) - 6.
+Satisfactory and timely submission/upload of required assignment #3 Dear Doctor Letter to the Student Support Coordinator - 7.
+Satisfactory and timely submission/upload of required assignment #4 Quality Improvement (QI) Project components in Student Academics "Project Documents" (pass/fail) - 8.
+Satisfactory and timely submission/upload of required assignment #5 Ethical Dilemmas checklist in Student - 9.
+Academics "Project Documents" AND email to regional campus dean (pass/fail) - 10.
+Satisfactory and timely submission of required assignment #6 Identify and Discuss Categories of Narrative Medicine (pass/fail) - 11.
+Satisfactory and timely submission/upload of required assignment #7 Pathography Essay in Student Academics "Project Documents" (pass/fail) AND email to the regional campus dean (pass/fail)